learn-co-curriculum/python-programming-univbasics-expression-and-evaluation-defined/README.md

 * Define "Expression"
 * Identify the Parts of an Expression
-* Identify Core Operators in Ruby
+* Identify Core Operators in Python
 * Define "Evaluation"

 ## Introduction

-So now we've seen that we can have a conversation with Ruby by using the IRB program.
-Conversations, we've seen are the things that result when two individuals &mdash; be they human or machine &mdash; communicate expressions to one another.
+So now we've seen that we can have a conversation with Python by using the the Python interpreter program.
+Conversations we've seen are the things that result when two individuals &mdash; be they human or machine &mdash; communicate expressions to one another.